LaTeX supports many worldwide languages by means of some special packages. This article explains how to typeset Chinese documents on Overleaf.

 \setCJKmainfont{BabelStone Han}

-Additional fonts for some parts of the document can be established.
-To set a specific font for elements that use sans font style use \setCJKsansfont{}
+Additional fonts for some parts of the document can be configured.
+To set a specific font for elements that use a sans serif font style use \setCJKsansfont{} and for elements that are displayed in a monospace font, such as verbatim environments, use the command \setCJKmonofont{}.
+You can refer to the list of Chinese fonts available on Overleaf here.

 Notice that the last line in the example at the introduction is actually using Traditional Chinese characters.
 This is accomplished by the Fandol font (the default) because this font includes them.
-So, with the right font, you can actually typeset your document in both simplified and traditional Chinese.
+So, with the right font, you can actually typeset your document in both Simplified and Traditional Chinese.
 If you use a traditional- or simplified-only font, though, then characters whose glyphs are not available would not show up in the output PDF.

 \documentclass{UniThesis}